headforwards-spd/headforwards-website/src/pages/info-pages/an-exciting-future-for-ai-in-uk-healthcare.md

 ---
 bannerImage: /uploads/hf-g.jpg
-title: 'An exciting future for AI in UK healthcare '
+title: "An exciting future for AI in UK healthcare "
 subtitle: >-
   Healthcare is entering a new era, with Artificial Intelligence (AI) playing an increasingly important role.